codekitchen/pipeline/README.md

 ### From Source

 ```
-autoreconf -fi    # if building from git, skip for release tarballs
+autoreconf -fi    # only if building from git, skip this for release tarballs
 ./configure
 make
 ```